Influenza Vaccination in Secondary Prevention From Coronary Ischemic Events in Coronary Artery Disease - FLUCAD

 Ciszewski A, Bilinska ZT, Brydak LB, et al. Influenza vaccination in secondary prevention from coronary ischaemic events in coronary artery disease: FLUCAD study.
 Eur Heart J 2008;Jan 10:[Epub ahead of print].

-Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Interventions and ACS, Interventions and Coronary Artery Disease, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and ACS, Interventions and Coronary Artery Disease, Chronic Angina

 Keywords: Acute Coronary Syndrome, Myocardial Infarction, Coronary Artery Disease, Atherosclerosis, Multivariate Analysis, Influenza Vaccines, Angina, Stable, Hemagglutinins, Constriction, Pathologic, Percutaneous Coronary Intervention, Influenza A Virus, H1N1 Subtype, Confidence Intervals, Vaccination